View

 • Focus: Technology, SaaS, Fintech

-• Notable Investments: Kasada, Myriota, Uptick
+• Notable Investments: Go1, Kasada, Instaclustr

 • Location: Sydney

-• Website: ourinnovationfund.com.au
+• Website: oifventures.com.au

-Our Innovation Fund (OIF) is a leading Australian venture capital firm that aims to back and build world-class businesses.
+OIF Ventures is a leading Australian venture capital firm that aims to back and build world-class businesses.
 They strive to create long-term partnerships with entrepreneurs and are committed to providing more than just funding.
 OIF provides guidance, strategic advice, and the operational expertise necessary to build successful companies from the ground up.

 Rampersand VC